sanghack81/sanghack81.github.io/index.md

   <img src="assets/slee.jpeg" class="profile-pic"/>
   <div id="aboutme" float="right">
 <p style="margin-bottom:3mm;">
-	I am an <b>Associate Research Scientist</b> at <b>Columbia University</b>  working with Prof. <a href="http://causalai.net">Elias Bareinboim</a>.
-Prior to joining Columbia University, I was a Postdoctoral Research Associate at Computer Science, Purdue University.
+	I am an <b>Assistant Professor</b> in the <a href="https://gsds.snu.ac.kr">Graduate School of Data Science</a> at <a href="https://www.snu.ac.kr">Seoul National University</a>.
+Prior to joining Seoul National University, I was an
+	Associate Research Scientist at Columbia University and Postdoctoral Research Associate at Computer Science, Purdue University working with Prof. <a href="http://causalai.net">Elias Bareinboim</a>.
-I got my Ph.D. in College of Information Sciences and Technology (with computer science background), Pennsylvania State University, University Park, under the supervision of Prof. <a href="https://faculty.ist.psu.edu/vhonavar/index.htm">Vasant Honavar</a>.
+	I got my Ph.D. in College of Information Sciences and Technology, Pennsylvania State University, University Park, under the supervision of Prof. <a href="https://faculty.ist.psu.edu/vhonavar/index.htm">Vasant Honavar</a>.
 </p>
 Currently, I am working on developing methods for applying causality in sequential decision-making and developing theory of causal effect identifiability and transportability.